-Many EB-5 investors would prefer that their capital remain in escrow until their respective individual I-526 Petitions are approved.
-Given the long and unpredictable processing times for I-526 approvals from USCIS, however, most project developers utilize a hybrid escrow release structure.
-The most common hybrid structure is one in which a portion of the EB-5 investor’s capital is released upon the investor’s I-526 Petition submission, and the remaining capital of each EB-5 investor is released from escrow when the respective investor’s I-526 Petition is approved.
+Many EB-5 investors would prefer that their capital remain in escrow until their respective individual I-526 petitions are approved.
+Given the long and unpredictable processing times for I-526 approvals from USCIS, however, most project developers use a hybrid escrow release structure.
+The most common hybrid structure is one in which a portion of the EB-5 investor’s capital is released upon the investor’s I-526 petition submission, and the remaining capital of each EB-5 investor is released from escrow when the respective investor’s I-526 petition is approved.

 If an investor’s I-526 petition is denied, when and how will the investment be returned?
 Will the administrative fee be returned?

 Best practice is for EB-5 projects to specify exactly what happens in the case of an investor receiving an I-526 denial.

 In the worst projects, the EB-5 investor may have to remain an investor in the project through completion without any immigration benefit whatsoever.
 In other projects, the EB-5 investor’s capital contribution will be returned within 1–2 years of the I-526 denial.
 The most attractive projects are those that provide an I-526 denial guarantee whereby the EB-5 investor will receive a full refund of his or her capital commitment within 60–90 days of the final I-526 denial.
 Furthermore, investors should understand what entity is making this denial refund guarantee and be sure that the corporate entity has the necessary capital and the liquidity to stand behind this guarantee.
 A guarantee from an entity without any assets is essentially worthless.